BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/sending-bitcoin-flow@2x.png"
-   alt-text = "Diagram comparing three types of transactions: On-chain bitcoin, lightning, and ecash.
-The On-chain bitcoin section shows Alice sending bitcoin to Bob via an address, resulting in a transaction on the network.
-The lightning section illustrates Alice sending bitcoin to Bob via an invoice, resulting in a transaction on the lightning network.
+   alt-text = "Diagram comparing three types of payments: On-chain bitcoin, lightning, and ecash.
+The On-chain bitcoin section shows Alice sending bitcoin to Bob via an address, resulting in a payment on the network.
+The lightning section illustrates Alice sending bitcoin to Bob via an invoice, resulting in a payment on the lightning network.
 The ecash section shows Alice sending an ecash token to Bob, who redeems it through a mint." caption = "On-chain Bitcoin uses addresses, lightning usually employs invoices, and ecash transfers are mediated by mints using tokens." width = 800 height = 508 layout = "full-width"
 %}

 Sending ecash and receiving can be done via multiple methods to suit different needs.
 One of the advantages of bitcoin-backed ecash is that the tokens are just text, which is very flexible and can be transmitted via any communication medium.
-Some unique ways that ecash can be sent and received, which are not possible with on-chain or Lightning transactions, include the following:
+Some unique ways that ecash can be sent and received, which are not possible with on-chain or Lightning payments, include the following:

 #### Text message, such as email or SMS
 Users can send ecash by copying and pasting the token string.
-This is particularly useful for online transactions or when using text based communication platforms.
+This is particularly useful for online payments or when using text based communication platforms.

 #### Bluetooth transmission
 Most applications allow users to share a token via Bluetooth.
 However, more comprehensive Bluetooth sending and receiving functionalities have not yet been fully developed.

 #### QR codes
 On the base chain and Lightning network, QR codes provide directions for where to send Bitcoin.
 In contrast, ecash tokens can be embedded within a QR code itself.
 The ecash token can be claimed by simply scanning the QR code.
-This method is particularly useful for in person transactions or quick transfers, and also enables physical bearer assets like paper notes.
+This method is particularly useful for in person payments or quick transfers, and also enables physical bearer assets like paper notes.

 ---